ddelange/pipgrip/README.md

 This package can be used to:
 - Alleviate [Python dependency hell](https://medium.com/knerd/the-nine-circles-of-python-dependency-hell-481d53e3e025) by resolving the latest viable combination of required packages
-- Render an exhaustive dependency tree for any given pip-compatible package(s)
+- Render an exhaustive dependency tree for any given pip-compatible package(s) with `--tree`
 - Detect version conflicts for given constraints and give human readable feedback about it
+- Find dependency conflicts in local projects:
+  - `pipgrip --tree .`
 - Install complex packages without worries using:
   - ``pip install -U --no-deps `pipgrip --pipe aiobotocore[awscli]` ``
+- Generate a lockfile with a complete working set of dependencies (see [known caveats](#known-caveats))
   - `pipgrip aiobotocore[awscli] | pip install -U --no-deps -r /dev/stdin`
   - `pipgrip --lock -tree aiobotocore[awscli] && pip install -U --no-deps -r ./pipgrip.lock`
-- Check for dependency conflicts in local projects
-  - `pipgrip --tree .`

 ```sh
 $ pipgrip --help